-Quayside Properties Limited has an intercompany loan from Quayside Holdings Limited.
-This loan has interest charged at the Bank Bill Benchmark Rate (BKBM) at the beginning of each quarter plus a margin.
+The first loan has interest charged at the Bank Bill Benchmark Rate (BKBM) at the beginning of each quarter plus a margin.
 The loan is repayable on demand; however, Quayside Holdings Limited has undertaken that they will not recall this loan within the next twelve months.
-In 2021 it was classified as current.
+The second loan has interest charged based on the costs of funding incurred by Quayside Holdings Limited.